 Open to the Public

-This talk came out of a winter-term class inspired by works in local collections and explores the meanings of hair in American culture, past and present.
 Nineteenth-century Americans often saved or exchanged locks of hair as mementos, constructing elaborate items of jewelry or keepsake wreaths that embodied familial relationships and kinship networks.
 These tokens could serve memorial purposes or solidify friendships.
 This material, crafted from the body, was often worn on the body, near the heart, or displayed within the intimate space of the home.
 In more recent decades, hair has become a potent political medium for artists highlighting feminism and ethnic or racial identity.
+In this talk, Professor Foutch will share the insights gleaned during a winter-term class inspired by works in local collections and explore the meanings of hair in American culture, past and present.

 Hosted by Caitlin Myers, John G. McCullough Professor of Economics.